ankit-rathi/AR-Talks/Perspective.md

-Pillars
+5 Pillars of Perspective

 - Health
   - The Fitness Mindset by Brian Keane
-  - Glute Lab by Bret Contreras
+  - Bigger, Leaner, Stronger by Michael Matthews
   - Ready to Run by Kelly Starrett
   - Fitness on the Go by Abhishek Sharma
   - Companion to Yoga by Sivananda